Skip to Main Content

 About Google Scholar

-Google Scholar provides a way to broadly search for scholarly literature.
-You can use it to search across many disciplines and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.
+Google Scholar provides a way to search for scholarly literature including scholarly journal articles.
+You can use it to search across many disciplines, and to find sources like articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.

 But, Fisher students have to connect to Google Scholar through Lavery Library.